Safety through feedback in Constrained RL: Method

 \subsection{Nature of the Feedback}

-In the feedback process, first the evaluator is shown the entire trajectory $\tau_{0:T}$.
-Post this, the trajectory is broken down into contiguous segments $\tau_{i:j}$ of length $k$ and feedback is obtained for each of these segments.
-Note that the segment length can be set based on the complexity of the environment.
-For simpler environments, feedback can be collected for the entire trajectory whereas for environments with long horizons and sparse cost violations feedback can be collected for shorter segments.
-This makes the problem of assigning credit to individual states less challenging.
-This approach is adopted by other works that rely on human feedback as well \cite{prefrlmain, prefrl1}.
-Note that decreasing the segment length comes at a higher cost of obtaining feedback from the evaluator.
+In the feedback process, the evaluator is first presented with the entire trajectory $\tau_{0:T}$.
+Afterward, the trajectory is divided into contiguous segments $\tau_{i:j}$ of length $k$, and feedback is collected for each segment.
+The segment length can be adjusted based on the complexity of the environment: in simpler environments, feedback can be gathered for the entire trajectory, whereas for environments with long horizons and sparse cost violations, shorter segments may be used.
+This approach simplifies the challenge of assigning credit to individual states.
+Similar methods have been adopted in other works that rely on human feedback \cite{prefrlmain, prefrl1}.
+However, reducing segment length comes at an increased cost of obtaining feedback from the evaluator.

-The evaluator is tasked with classifying a segment as \textit{unsafe} if the agent encountered an \textit{unsafe} state at any point during the segment.
-The decision was primarily driven by the aim to facilitate consistent feedback from the evaluator.
-Alternative approaches, such as categorizing the segment as \textit{unsafe}, if a certain number of unsafe states are visited or leaving the classification upto subjective judgment of the evaluator were deemed prone to generating inconsistent feedback in the case of human evaluators \cite{prefrlmain}.
+The evaluator is tasked with classifying a segment as \textit{unsafe} if the agent encounters an \textit{unsafe} state at any point within the segment.
+This decision was made to ensure consistent feedback from the evaluator.
+Alternative approaches—such as marking a segment \textit{unsafe} based on the number of unsafe states visited or leaving the classification to the evaluator's subjective judgment are more prone to generating inconsistent feedback in the case of human evaluators \cite{prefrlmain}.